 1) APPIC Uniform Application

-2) Application letter, specifying areas of particular interest and unit preferences
+2) Cover letter, specifying areas of particular interest and unit preferences

 3) Updated curriculum vitae

 4) Official copies of all graduate transcripts